Ultra-High Net Worth Guide: How to Start A Foundation

-You also need to figure out a name.
+You also need to give your foundation a name.
 The primary obstacle here is that the name you want might already be taken.
-You need to make sure your preferred name for your foundation is available, and secure the rights to it as soon as possible.
+You need to make sure your preferred name for your foundation is available and secure the rights to it as soon as possible.

 3. Work Through All the Legalities

-You’ll have to create by-laws, conflict of interest policies, and several other legal documents.
+You’ll have to create by-laws, conflict of interest policies, and several articles of incorporation.
 You personally don’t need to do all this.
 You can appoint or hire experts in this arena to do it for you.

 4. Clarify the Mission and Values of Your Foundation